jcepriano/Launch_Mod2Week4_Assessment/README.md

     ```
     update-database
     ```

+    You'd run the 'add-migration' one first, and then the 'update-database'.
+The 'add-migration' keyword creates a new class that shows the changes that have been made.
+    Using the 'update-database' keyword pushes those changes to a database.

 4. For all three parts of this question, imagine that you have used Entity Framework to create a database table using the following class and context.
     * What will the table name be?
+    Bike

-    * What will the column name(s) be?
+    * What will the column name(s) be? id, type, date

     * What is the name of the database you are connecting to?
+    Bikes

     ```C#
     namespace BikeApp